open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

             - { name: open_orchestra_backoffice.navigation_panel.strategy }

 Each strategy will define a ``getDatatableParameter`` method to recover the datatable parameters.
-In a classical context (i.e. all parameters are defined statically in yml), the parameters are indexed with the name of the strategy.
+In the common case, the parameters are indexed with the name of the strategy to allow merging without conflict.
+But this index could be specified by the developer.
 A basic implementation exists in the abstract class ``OpenOrchestra\Backoffice\NavigationPanel\Strategies\AbstractNavigationPanelStrategy``.
-Finally, the method ``datatableParameterAction`` of the controller ``OpenOrchestra\ApiBundle\Controller\DataTableController`` retrieves all the parameters of all strategies.
+Finally, the method ``datatableParameterAction`` of the controller ``OpenOrchestra\ApiBundle\Controller\DataTableController`` retrieves all the parameters of all strategies and merge it in its response.
-The backoffice call this controller each time the  navigation panel is builded and store the response in a global js object ``dataTableConfigurator``.
+Client side, The backoffice  call this controller each time the  navigation panel is builded and store the response in a global js object ``dataTableConfigurator``.

-A panel entry which use this process must specify the index of its parameters in ``dataTableConfigurator`` by setting ``data-datatable-parameter-name`` to the index value.
+A panel entry, which use this process, must specify the index in ``dataTableConfigurator`` to retrieve its parameters  by setting ``data-datatable-parameter-name``.
 It is possible to extend this process in case of dynamic parameters.
-Such implementation could be find in ``OpenOrchestra\Backoffice\NavigationPanel\Strategies\ContentTypeController``
+Such extended implementation could be find in ``OpenOrchestra\Backoffice\NavigationPanel\Strategies\ContentTypeController``

 Define Backbone route
 ~~~~~~~~~~~~~~~~~~~~~